By-elections to the House of Lords

 Prior to November 2002, vacancies were automatically filled by the highest performing unsuccessful candidate in the 1999 House of Lords election that elected the departed peer.

-Elections are normally required to be held within three months of a vacancy occurring, but until the end of 2024–2026 parliamentary session, elections must be held within 36 months—in practice suspending by-elections whilst the role of hereditary peers in the Lords is debated (see House of Lords (Hereditary Peers) Bill).
+Elections were normally required to be held within three months of a vacancy occurring, but until the end of 2024–2026 parliamentary session, elections must be held within 36 months—in practice suspending by-elections whilst the role of hereditary peers in the Lords was debated (see House of Lords (Hereditary Peers) Act 2026).

-The elections take place under the Alternative Vote system for elections to individual vacancies and the Single Transferrable Vote for elections to fill multiple vacancies.
-All those on the Register of Hereditary Peers are eligible to stand, but only sitting (the "excepted") hereditary peers of the group in question may vote for the seats reserved for a single parliamentary group.
-This can result in very small electorates, such as only three voters in the 2003 election of Lord Grantchester.
-For the 15 peers elected by the whole House, life peers may also vote.
+The elections took place under the Alternative Vote system for elections to individual vacancies and the Single Transferrable Vote for elections to fill multiple vacancies.
+All those on the Register of Hereditary Peers were eligible to stand, but only sitting (the "excepted") hereditary peers of the group in question could vote for the seats reserved for a single parliamentary group.
+This could result in very small electorates, such as only three voters in the 2003 election of Lord Grantchester.
+For the 15 peers elected by the whole House, life peers could also vote.

-As of September 2023, there have been 18 by-elections among Conservative peers; 19 by-elections among Crossbench peers; 2 among Liberal Democrat peers; and 2 among Labour peers.
+There were 18 by-elections among Conservative peers; 19 by-elections among Crossbench peers; 2 among Liberal Democrat peers; and 2 among Labour peers.
 In addition, there have been 14 by-elections by the whole House.